Job Description Summary

 - Positively influence colleagues and develop collaborative relationships with a wide range of people.

-- Willingness to learn more about leadership and character development and apply that knowledge to inform curricular design, implementation, and assessment.
+- Willingness to learn more about character education and apply that knowledge to inform curricular design, implementation, and assessment.

 - Knowledge and understanding of academic cultures, rules, and regulations.